SCROLL DOWN

 It all comes down to four rounds of golf as the top 45 players battle it out for a treasured DP World Tour card.
 Mike Green

-No South African has won the tournament since its inception in 1995, but this year Robin Williams is in with a real shot after a brilliant start to his professional career.
-Having already earned DP World Tour status for 2025 through his second-place finish on the Sunshine Tour’s Order of Merit, he has risen to the highest level of the Road to Mallorca with seven top-10 finishes, including two runner-up spots.
-With an additional five top-20 finishes, he has shown he is on the verge of breaking through with a victory.
+South Africa’s Robin Williams had a brilliant start to his professional career this year.
+Having already earned DP World Tour status for 2025 through his second-place finish on the Sunshine Tour’s Order of Merit, he has risen to the highest level of the Road to Mallorca with seven top-10 finishes, including two runner-up spots, and an additional five top-20 finishes.
+He won’t be playing in Mallorca, but has already guaranteed Category 10 status for the 2024 Race to Dubai.

 It is the only golf course in Mallorca situated right on the coast and has stunning sea views.
 The island of Alcanada with its lighthouse, just off the shore, can be seen from most of the holes.
 The lighthouse is the icon of the course and is used for the club’s logo.
 Built in 1861, it was inhabited until 1960 and since then has functioned as a fully automated lighthouse.